 Tea drinkers consume this beverage to obtain the following possible benefits: pain relief, anxiety reduction, lower blood pressure, mood improvement, anti-diarrheal, and sleep improvement.
 Some people consume poppy seed tea to help with the withdrawals from other opiates.

 Poppy seeds contain several vitamins & minerals such as calcium, copper, fiber, iron, magnesium, manganese, potassium, and zinc.

 There are also possible negative effects associated with poppy seed tea.
-This includes possible addiction.
-For long term addictions, users may experienced severe prolonged withdrawal.
-Specific negative side effects that may occur when drinking poppy tea include: feeling drowsy or sleepy, constipation (as with all opiates), urinary retention, slow breathing, and possible nausea.
+The negative effects are very dependent on the type of poppy seeds that are consumed.
+For California Poppy Seed Tea the negative side effects include: feeling drowsy or sleepy, lower blood pressure, slow breathing, and possible nausea.
+For the more dangerous form of the tea (P. somniferum), negative effects include: lethargy, constipation, urinary retention, decreased blood pressure, slower breathing, and nausea.
 The nausea could possibly be due to noscapine, and this negative effect is usually more common with first time uses.

 The P. somniferum form of this tea also has possible long term negative effects.
 People that consume large amounts of unwashed seeds regularly may become physically and psychologically addicted.
 Some individuals have chosen to consume poppy seed tea to help them with the withdrawal symptoms from other opiates.
 These individuals are at higher risk for becoming addicted to the tea.
 In the end, they are risking replacing one addiction for another.
 These people may experience withdrawal symptoms if they suddenly stop consuming P. somniferum poppy seed tea.